 Since they have always fended for themselves when their parents weren’t around, they have a knack for getting things done on time.
 They are very punctual and know how to get things done well before the deadline.
 These traits definitely work in their favor if you’re here wondering whether an only child can make for a good long-term partner.
 Their ability to stay organized certainly reflects in the way they handle their relationships.

 Related Reading: What To Expect When You’re Dating An Only Child

 They aren’t loners/introverts or asocial despite having grown up without siblings.
-Only children make great friends and enjoy camaraderie.
-They want their personal space in relationships and are more than willing to accord their partners the same.
+Only children make great friends and enjoy camaraderie with their peers.
+The only difference is that they may be able to spend a lot of time with themselves without a problem.
+This often translates into relationships as well, as they want their personal space in relationships and are more than willing to accord their partners the same.